 The questionnaire included matters such as asking suppliers to explain how they are identifying, addressing, and mitigating the risk of modern slavery from occurring in its operations and supply chains.

-The supplier questionnaire will continue to be used on an ongoing basis to gather information and hold suppliers accountable.
+The supplier questionnaire continues to be used on an ongoing basis to gather information and hold suppliers accountable.
+45 new suppliers have provided new self-assessment questionnaires over this reporting time period.

 Supplier code of conduct